aubsjunes/bcog200-final-project-repo/README.md

 Shows custom visuals and theme based on pink type :P

 Could be used if someone wants to play a funny, unexpected game or a developer is demonstrating game design concepts.

+Inputs needed:
+I need to include a string of colors
+Must insert .jpeg files